nyanlynntherazi/awesome-myanmar-covid19-resources/README.md

 # awesome-myanmar-covid19-resources
 A curated list for Myanmar against COVID-19
-How to add more links, translation, edit/update, or suggestions. fork the repo, then create pull request, or
-Create an issue in github, or
+How to add more links, translation, edit/update, or suggestions. fork the repo, then create pull request, update the data and put your name in the contributor list, or Create an issue in github, or
 Email to nyanlynn.razi@gmail.com